Exercising Industry Coordination in Response to a Global Cyber Disruption

 The industry should schedule regular touchpoints and exercises.
-These exercises could be catalysts for developing global information-sharing capabilities and incident response and recovery protocols for critical public and private sector organisations and contacts.
-Additionally, periodic exercises will emphasise the need for all organisations to keep incident response playbooks and contact information up-to-date to ensure a rapid and coordinated global response to major events impacting the financial ecosystem.
+These exercises could be catalysts for developing global information-sharing capabilities and incident response and recovery protocols for critical public and private sector organizations and contacts.
+Additionally, periodic exercises will emphasize the need for all organizations to keep incident response playbooks and contact information up-to-date to ensure a rapid and coordinated global response to major events impacting the financial ecosystem.

 Expand Information Sharing and Communications Capabilities

 Our findings show many formal and informal communication channels exist today among financial firms, trade associations, regulatory bodies, government agencies and central banks mostly centered within each country or jurisdiction.
 Linking together existing information-sharing networks with organizations that currently manage crises in their respective jurisdictions, prior to an event, will strengthen cross-border information-sharing and communication capabilities among the public and private sector.

 The changing threat landscape requires financial institutions to be diligent about how they assess and manage their exposure to major disruptive events, such as large-scale cross-border cyberattacks.